 The following sections describe how the calling tree and assistance will work.

-John Storms and Mac Safley will be responsible for coordinating and leading the overall plan and will work to keep the plan up-to-date.
+Justin Collier and Mac Safley will be responsible for coordinating and leading the overall plan and will work to keep the plan up-to-date.
 Our congregation has members that live over a multi-county area in and around Raleigh.
 Geographical zones within the general area where our membership lives have been defined.
 Volunteer Zone Captains have been defined for each of the zones.
 After, and in some situations before, a disaster, the Zone Captains will attempt to make contact with each of the members of their zone using the zone’s calling tree with the assistance of branch contacts – members in given zones.
 If the telephones are not working then physical contact will need to be made to assess needs.
-The Zone Captains will relay information to John and Mac for coordination between the zones.
+The Zone Captains will relay information to Justin and Mac for coordination between the zones.

 Using the latest information in our congregational directory and the defined geographical zones calling trees have been developed for each zone.
 Note the following responsibilities:

 - Branch Contacts: The branch contacts will attempt to contact all of the families listed on their branch.
-They will pass along information from the Zone Captain and also collected pertinent information that they will then relay information back to their Zone Captain who will then relay pertinent information to John or Mac.
+They will pass along information from the Zone Captain and also collected pertinent information that they will then relay information back to their Zone Captain who will then relay pertinent information to Justin or Mac.
 If the telephones are not working then it may be necessary for the Zone Captains to attempt to make physical contact with the zone members.
 NOTE: Common sense must in all cases be exercised to minimize the risk to personal safety.
 In some cases it may not be physically possible to make contact with all members of a zone.

 Questionnaires designed to help collect useful information have been made available to the congregation.
-If you are a new member or need to update the information originally submitted please contact either John or Mac for a new form.
+If you are a new member or need to update the information originally submitted please contact either Justin or Mac for a new form.
 Please note that the management plan can be no better than the information that we have.

 The amount and quality of disaster assistance that our congregation can offer to our membership will be limited to our combined resources.
 Our plan will not meet all of the congregation’s needs such as helping to rebuild a house that is damaged by a falling tree.
 However, we would like to be able to make temporary home repairs and meet the immediate, emergency-based physical needs of the congregation.
 Housing and meals, depending on the situation, may be accomplished using either individual homes or the church building.
 This program is intended to be an immediate response, short term action to get those in need through the initial phase of recovering from a disaster.